aaronwlma/HarvardXCS50W/project1/README.md

 ```
 Do note that the user must put their own database URL in the statement above for the website application to work.

-Once these requirements
+Once these requirements are met, running Flask will deploy the webpage to a local host.
+Note that in order to enable data from GoodReads, the user must acquire their own GoodReads API key and insert the key in application.py.
+Data from GoodReads is disabled by default, and is not part of the requirement for the website to run.

 ## Webpage Details

-The following notes details what each webpage consists of and how they were created.
+The following notes details key components in the repository and how they relate to the webpage.

-### application.py
+#### application.py

-This is the home page of the resume.
-It has simple headers with a form that allows the users to select one of many different generated resumes.
-On pressing the "Go" button, the received input from the form is processed by a short JavaScript that launches the associated webpage.
-GitHub's native CSS styling was imported, and an additional CSS file (indexstyle.css) was included to tweak the style to fit to taste.
+This is backbone of the webpage.
+It contains definitions and all possible website URL routes and how to handle them.
+Note that to enable data from GoodReads, `goodreads=False` should be set to `True` in this file.

+Each app route addresses either generating a webpage, a JSON response, or conducting a check.
+For the app routes generating webpages, each function associated with the app route first collects the required data.
+This may be the username, password, or book id.
+Once the information is verified or stored in a session, the information is rendered in a template that is preset in an html template file.
+For the app route that generates a JSON response, the function takes in an input isbn, and retrieves data from the PostgreSQL database for the user and returns the information as a JSON response.
+Lastly, for the app routes that conduct checks, these app routes check and update the PostgreSQL database with new information, and if it returns successful, it will generate a success html page that is also from a html template.
+If it proves unsuccessful, these app routes will return error pages with the proper information.

-### import.py
+#### import.py

-This is the resume as pure HTML.
-No CSS styling was applied.
-The bare bone resume is a series of divisions with rows and tables, tagged as needed.

-### cvcust.html

-This is the resume with custom CSS applied.
-The page is identical to cv.html, except a stylesheet was imported as a reference.
-This CSS stylesheet (personalstyles.css) was written from scratch.
-The objective of this style wasn't to create and aesthetically pleasing page, rather, the objective was to exercise sufficient CSS styling until I was comfortable with how CSS affects HTML.
-As such, a media query was added to invert the colors once the webpage was smaller than 899px.
-Additionally, styles were added to IDs, classes, and tags to see how the styling affected one another.

-### cvboot.html

-This is the resume with Bootstrap CSS styling applied in accordance to the requirements of the project.
-The objective was to take advantage of the classes built into Bootstrap CSS.
-As a result, the HTML for this resume has newly defined classes that allow us to set the size of columns.
-Because of the built-in styling in Bootstrap, the resulting resume is tragically more elegant when compared to my personally generated CSS..

-### cvgithub.html

-This is the resume with GitHub's CSS styling applied.
-It was not part of the requirements of the project, but I wanted to apply a CSS style to a bare bone HTML file to get an elegant looking webpage swiftly.

-### cvsass.html

-This is the resume with CSS styling generated by SASS.
-The CSS (stylesass.css) was created by writing a .scss file (stylesass.scss) using SASS syntax and generating the CSS using the SASS tool.
-The three main objectives of this exercise was to utilize inheritance, nesting, and variables to allow quick changes to the CSS style.
+This is the script that takes a books CSV and inputs the information into the PostgreSQL database hosted on Heroku.
+The script reads in the CSV file and loops through each value to insert into the database.

+#### create.sql

+This is the queries sent to the database to create the proper database tables and relations to support the website.

+#### templates/.html

+These are the html templates corresponding to the webpage.
+The proper html template is called using render_template in the application.py script.
+Conditions using Jinja2 were also introduced in the templates to display the proper information depending on various situations.
+All the html templates extend layout.html, which is the parent layout for the website that specifies the CSS stylesheet for the webpage.

 ## Places to Improve

-While the index page as well as the CV pages have CSS styling applied to them, the hyperlinks to detailed descriptions of each item are still in HTML only.
-Styling could be applied to those pages to create an overall more aesthetically resume webpage.
-Also, because this project aimed to practice different approaches to styling HTML, the HTML base file changes slightly for each theme.
-The next time I write an HTML page, I will be conscious of the structure of and tags in the HTML to allow seamless styling transitions if needed.
+Passwords are stored as plain text in the PostgreSQL database.
+With proper SQL injection, a password can be retrieved in plain text.
+For security reasons, it would be best to protect this information.
+Also, the variable naming in this project did not adhere to Python conventional syntax.
+In the future, naming variables spaced with underscores will be ideal.
+Additionally, the project uses a number of SQL queries to retrieve and update data to the database.
+In the future, it may be cleaner and simpler to use object relational mapping to manipulate database information.
+This would allow for quicker implementation of new functionality to the website as well.

 ## Concluding Remarks

-This project--creating a webpage with styling from scratch--allowed me to have a detailed overview of the front-end of web programming.
-I learned how to take write an HTML page from scratch, and deploy the page as a webpage on GitHub pages.
-This is a valuable tool to have in the future, when I have other projects that I would like to share with the community.
-I also learned how to stylize webpages using CSS.
-I found that I while I get excited for creating a webpage, I do not get excited for styling one.
-In the future, when I create webpages to show case my projects, I will likely import CSS styling to my HTML page to make the information presentable, as I found the act of writing CSS from scratch to be particularly tedious.
-Overall, the project allowed me to exercise a broad range of skills related to web programming, and I think I have better understood what kind of programming I get excited over.
+This project--creating a dynamic webpage using Python with Flask--allowed me to have a detailed understanding of how dynamic websites function.
+I learned how to set up a SQL database, create a website that interfaces with this database, and deploy a webpage that allows users to interact with the database.
+This is a valuable tool to have in the future, when I have other projects that I would like to use APIs to set up a simple dynamic website.
+I also learned more about Python conventions and syntax.
+I found that I while I get excited for writing the functions for the website, I do not get excited for setting up the environment for the website to run.
+Overall, the project allowed me to exercise a broad range of skills related to web programming.
+I exercised SQL database design and queries, Python programming for webpages, and adapting new tools to use in website deployment.
+However, I did not particularly enjoy making sure my local files met the requirements to run the website.
+In the future, when I create webpages to show case my projects, I will likely try to use as few tools with dependencies as possible to allow for my webpage to be self-contained.

 ### Exercised Skills/Tools/Languages
-- HTML/CSS
-- JavaScript
+- Python
-- Git/GitHub Pages
+- PostgreSQL
-- SASS
+- HTML
-- Bootstrap
+- Flask